Zorgont/2022_2023-introduction_to_distributed_technologies-k4111c-plakhotniuk_v_a/lab3/lab3_report.md

 ![img_1.png](resources/img_1.png)

-## 5. Accessing application
+## 5. Accessing the application
-To access an application it was necessary to go to the following link:
+To access the application it was necessary to go to the following link:
 ```
 https://front.vladlen.com
 ```